 Veronica Harris-McAllister, MSc

-Veronica Harris-McAllister is the Director of Health Sciences Research at the Kingston General Health Research Institute.
-Previously she held the role of Manager of Health Sciences Research at the Research Institute (2008-2017).
+Veronica Harris-McAllister is the Director of Research Contracts at the Kingston General Health Research Institute.
+Previously she held the roles of Director or Health Sciences Research (2017-2020) and Manager of Health Sciences Research at the Research Institute (2008-2017).
 Ms. Harris-McAllister has over 20 years of experience working in clinical, pharmaceutical, and administrative research.
 Prior to joining the Research Institute, she worked in the Respiratory Investigation Unit at Queen’s University (2004-2008) and at the University of Ottawa Heart Institute in the Prevention and Rehabilitation Centre (2001-2004).
 Ms. Harris-McAllister is a graduate of Queen’s University (BSc, Biochemistry), University of New Brunswick (BPHE, Sports Science), and East Stroudsburg University (MSc, Cardiac Rehabilitation & Exercise Sciences).